AdamElSoudi/Coding-Portfolio/University-Work/Databases/Databases_2/SQL_Labs/DB2_Lab_2/README.md

 Follow the steps below to set up and run the lab scripts:

 ### Step 1: Create Tables
-Run the `01_create_tables.sql` file in your MySQL Workbench to create the necessary tables for the movie database.
+Run the `01_create_tables.sql` file in your MySQL Workbench to create the necessary tables for the database.

 ### Step 2: Insert Sample Data
 Run the `02_insert_data.sql` file to insert the sample data into the created tables.